Management

 Yanmar Holdings Co., Ltd.

-Development and operation of a remote automatic feeding system, acquisition and analysis of demonstration data
+Development and operation of a remote automated feeding system, acquisition and analysis of demonstration data

 3. Goals for the joint demonstration test